codingvivi/42_libft/README.md

 I used [Unity](https://www.throwtheswitch.org/unity),
 since it eliminated a lot of boilerplating and copypasting

-## Library Functions
+## Description

-The library includes the following functions:
+As per the guidelines, my library includes the following:

 ### Libc Functions